Man in custody after 3 children found dead in Texas City apartment

-TEXAS CITY, Texas - A man police say claimed to have killed his three children and shot his wife is in custody.
+TEXAS CITY, Texas - A man has been arrested after he reportedly admitted to killing his three children and shootting his wife, according to police.

-Police said the man called 911 to turn himself in around 6 p.m.
+Officers said Junaid Hashim Mehmood, 27, called 911 to turn himself in around 6 p.m.
 Thursday.
-Junaid Hashim Mehmood, 27, was arrested near the Panera Bread on El Dorado Boulevard near the Gulf Freeway.
+He was arrested near the Panera Bread on El Dorado Boulevard near the Gulf Freeway.

 Three children, including an infant, were found dead Thursday evening inside a Texas City apartment.